 Options Description 1) Request guidance from the Request guidance from the SSC on identifying prey species to be SSC listed as ecosystem components.
-2) Designate EC species with no management related items Designate EC species with no management related items such as trip or possession limits.
-This is similar to actions taken to list some snapper grouper species as EC species in the Snapper Grouper FMP and may elevate the importance of the species for research and monitoring purposes.
+Designate EC species with no management related items such as 2) Designate EC species with no trip or possession limits.
+This is similar to actions taken to list management related items some snapper grouper species as EC species in the Snapper management related items Grouper FMP and may elevate the importance of the species for research and monitoring purposes.
 Prohibit directed fisheries for designated EC species by establishing 3) Prohibit or limit a directed a trip limit which can be based on a total amount or a percent of fishery (trip limit) total trip landings.
 This trip limit can apply across all gears or can focus on specific gears.
 4) Prohibit or limit a directed Prohibit directed fisheries for designated EC species by establishing fishery (annual vessel limit) an annual vessel limit.
 5) Implement a reporting Establish or focus reporting requirements towards EC species such requirement as through logbooks or dealer reports.
+6) Implement a permit requirement Establish permit requirements for EC species.